 - Restitution Collection Toolkit—Existing sample forms, policies, protocols, and practices from the field to aid in the collection of crime victim restitution at the state and local levels.
 This online toolkit was developed by the National Center for Victims of Crime with funding from OVC.

 Tools for Research & Statistics

-Use these online tools, made available by the Office of Justice Programs and its component offices, to help guide you in your research into crime victimization and crime solutions.
+Use these online tools, made available by the Office of Justice Programs, OJP component offices, and OJP grantees to help guide you in your research into crime victimization and crime solutions.

-- CrimeSolutions.gov—Learn about evidence-based programs covering a range of justice-related topics, including victim assistance programs; corrections; courts; crime prevention; substance abuse; juveniles; law enforcement; and technology and forensics.
+- CrimeSolutions.gov—Learn about evidence-based programs covering a range of justice-related topics, including victim assistance programs.
 The searchable online database is a tool to understand, access and integrate scientific evidence about programs into programmatic and policy decisions.

-- NCVS API—Use this web service from the Bureau of Justice Statistics to feed your website or mobile application with criminal victimization data from the National Crime Victimization Survey (NCVS) data sets.
+- National Crime Victimization Survey (NCVS) API—Use this web service from the Bureau of Justice Statistics to feed your website or mobile application with criminal victimization data from the NCVS data sets.
 The API is a dynamic feed that allows developers and researchers to retrieve information efficiently and in the manner that best suits their needs.

 - Human Trafficking—offers resources and services available to help trafficking victims and the people who assist them—victim service providers, law enforcement, allied professionals, and survivors.
 Includes an interactive map of OVC-funded human trafficking victim services and task forces.